hamiiidir/laravel-shopping-cart/README.md

-> Please note that i have imported [this package](https://github.com/Crinsane/LaravelShoppingcart) to make it work with laravel 8 since there were a lot of uninvestigated old pull requests in the main repository
+> Please note that i have imported [this package](https://github.com/Crinsane/LaravelShoppingcart) to make it work with laravel 8 since this package has not been updated for a long time and there were a lot of uninvestigated old pull requests in the main repository

 i have published this package on packagist and you can install this package with the following command